MarkWieczorek/ctplanet/README.md

 relief along density interfaces.beneath the lithosphere.

 ### Modules
+#### `pyMoho`
 `pyMoho`                Calculate relief using a constant density crust and
                         mantle.
 `pyMohoRho`             Calculate relief using a constant density mantle and a
                         variable density crust.
+#### `Hydrostatic`
-`HydrostaticShapeLith`  Calculate the relief of hydorstatic interfaces beneath
+`HydrostaticShapeLith`  Calculate the relief of hydrostatic interfaces beneath
-                        the lithosphere, taking into account rotation and/or tides.
+                        the lithosphere, along with the predicted gravity, taking into account rotation and/or tides.
+`HydrostaticShape`      Calculate the relief of hydrostatic interfaces and
+                        predicted gravity of a rotating hydrostatic planet.

 ### Example scripts
 `pyCrust_Moon`   A script that demonstrates how to calculate the thickenss